 If you are new to the Roth IRA, this is the place to be.
 I am going to show you the three reasons to open a Roth IRA, potential negatives, and the best ways to invest in a Roth.
-I will also include my Roth IRA plan and a 52 week savings challenge!
+I will also include my Roth IRA plan, how I track my progress, and a 52 week savings challenge!

 Every year, my wife and I are looking for new investment opportunities.
 We spend a large amount of time reading, thinking, and testing different markets.
 But before we do any of this, we max out our Roth IRA’s first.
 This is our safety net.
 If every other investment we have results in failure, we will still retire millionaires.
 Here’s what happens when you invest $5,500 into a Roth IRA at an 8% interest rate every year.
 Keep in mind this is for one person, so if you’re married you can DOUBLE this.

 This is why I am a Roth IRA fanatic.
 If you are not familiar with a Roth, I will give you a rundown of how it works.
 I have found it is an amazing way to plan for your retirement.

 If you are under the age of 49, you can contribute $5,500 to your Roth IRA per year.
 Break this down monthly and it comes out to $458.33.
 If that sounds like more than you can save, I have put together a weekly ROTH IRA savings challenge below.
 This should be manageable for anyone.
 Even with an entry level salary.

 2. Your Contributions Can Be Withdrawn Without Penalty

 A Roth IRA is funded with after tax income.
 The amount you contribute to a Roth IRA can be withdrawn at any time, without penalty (Although I would never advise taking money out).
 You just can’t pull out any of the money you earn in your account (i.e. interest or dividends).